ocornut/imgui/docs/FONTS.md

 - Reduce glyphs ranges by calculating them from source localization data.
   You can use the `ImFontGlyphRangesBuilder` for this purpose and rebuilding your atlas between frames when new characters are needed.
 This will be the biggest win!
 - Set `io.Fonts.Flags |= ImFontAtlasFlags_NoPowerOfTwoHeight;` to disable rounding the texture height to the next power of two.
-- Set `io.Fonts.TexDesiredWidth` to specify a texture width to reduce maximum texture height (see comment in `ImFontAtlas::Build()` function).

 Future versions of Dear ImGui should solve this problem.